librezo/librezo-hugowebsite/content/english/about/_index.md

 Librezo's mission is part of a technical desire to decentralize computer servers to protect itself from general surveillance and censorship.
 This decentralization also responds to the necessary reduction of the digital energy footprint.

-Belonging to the Librezo network is not linked to financial or commercial agreements, but to adherence to common values:
+Belonging to the Librezo network means adhering to common values:
 * Freedom as symmetrical non-nuisance.
-* Horizontality of decision-making.
+* Horizontality favored in governance.
 * Sharing and transmission of knowledge.
 * Autonomy and mutual aid.
 * Contribution to the development of the free software ecosystem.